Model Validation Using Mutated Training Labels: An Exploratory Study: Experimental Setup

+We also explore the efficiency of MV in validating machine learning models, as well as the influence of mutation degree $\eta$ on \tech.
+The details are in the appendix.

+To evaluate \tech, we choose to use datasets that are diverse in category, size, class number, feature number, and class balance situations.
 Table~\ref{tab:dataset} shows the details of each dataset used to evaluate \tech.
+Column ``$\#$training'' and Column ``$\#$test'' show the size of training data and test data, which is presented by the dataset providers.
+Column ``$\#$class'' shows the number of classes (or labels) for each dataset.
+Column ``$\#$feature'' presents the number of features.

-To obtain datasets with known ground-truth decision boundaries, we first use synthetic datasets with three types of data distributions: moon, circle, and linearly-separable.
-To study the influence of noisy training data on \tech, for each type of distribution, we create datasets with noise.
+To obtain datasets with known \textbf{ground-truth} decision boundaries for validating model fitting, we use synthetic datasets with three types of data distributions: moon, circle, and linearly-separable.
+These three data distributions are provided by \emph{scikit-learn}~\citep{scikit-learn} tutorial to demonstrate the decision boundaries of different classifiers.
+To study the influence of original noise in training data on \tech, for each type of distribution, we create datasets with noise.
 We also generate different-size training data ranging from 100 to 1 million data points to study the influence of training data size.
 These synthetic datasets help check whether \tech identifies the right model whose decision boundary matches the data distribution, with and without noise in the original dataset $S$.
-We do not expect such synthetic datasets to reflect real-world data, but the degree of control and interpretability they offer allows us to verify the behaviour of \tech with a known ground-truth for model choice.
+We do not expect such synthetic datasets to reflect real-world data, but the degree of control and interpretability they offer allows us to verify the behaviour of \tech with a known ground-truth for model selection.

-We also report results on a further 10 real-world widely-adopted datasets with different sizes and numbers of features.
-Eight of them are from the UCI machine learning repository, the remaining two are MNIST and CIFAR-10.

-For each dataset, we use three-fold \tech: we experiment with label noise degrees $r$ of \tech from 0.1 to 0.3, in steps of 0.1, yielding 3 perturbed training datasets.
-We randomly choose $r$ labels from each label class to perturb.